Finance & Administration Officer - Application Pack

 - administer the Council’s allotment scheme – e.g. prepare annual tenancies, maintain the waiting list, undertake quarterly allotment inspections

-- provide general administrative support to the Council as and when required
+- provide general administrative support to the Council as and when required, including the covering of reception when the Administration Officers are not available.

 - to undertake such other duties and responsibilities as may be required and which are consistent with the general level of responsibility of this role and the needs of the Council

-- to attend meetings of the Councils and its Committees as appropriate
+- to attend meetings of the Council and its Committees as appropriate

 - to convene or attend meetings, as appropriate within the community to promote partnership working and effective communications